CHAPTER B:

 Localizing the Response

 However, humanitarian operations often take place in contexts of instability and insecurity, or where national or local authorities may be a party to conflict, have implemented policies that restrict needs and rights-based approaches, or do not have effective mechanisms in place.
-Supporting localization can be more difficult in these settings, where humanitarian actors need to demonstrate their independence, impartiality and neutrality to retain their credibility, maintain access and deliver assistance.
+Supporting local organizations can be more difficult in these settings, where humanitarian actors need to demonstrate their independence, impartiality and neutrality to retain their credibility, maintain access and deliver assistance.
 This calls for a more contextual and balanced approach.

 In contexts where the Government is a party to conflict, the international humanitarian system is often mandated to operate.
 However, in all cases, local and national actors still play an important role.
-The RC will need to carefully consider the relationship of this system with the Government, de facto authorities, non-State groups and other local actors.
+The HC will need to carefully consider the relationship of this system with the Government, de facto authorities, non-State groups and other local actors.
 Situations of conflict, intercommunal violence, displacement and fragility require conflict-sensitive analysis of the roles of various local, national and international actors.
 It is both possible and necessary for international and national actors to collaborate in these contexts.
-For all actors, an approach based on recognition of and adherence to humanitarian principles is fundamental to enabling the humanitarian system to function effectively in meeting priority needs.
+For all actors, an approach based on the recognition of and adherence to humanitarian principles is fundamental to enabling the humanitarian system to function effectively in meeting priority needs.

-65 See section A.5 for details on the Principles of Partnership.
+72 See section A.5 for details on the Principles of Partnership.

 Developing Durable Solutions for Refugees and Internally Displaced Persons